yugabyte/terraform-provider-yba/docs/resources/cloud_provider.md

 - `code` (String) Region code.
 Varies by cloud provider.
 - `config` (Map of String) Config details corresponding to region.
+- `instance_template` (String) Instance template to be used in this region.
+Only set for GCP provider.
+Allowed in YugabyteDB Anywhere versions above 2.18.0.0-b65.
 - `latitude` (Number) Latitude of the region.
 - `longitude` (Number) Longitude of the region.
 - `name` (String) Name of the region.
 Varies by cloud provider.